 The Committee on Directors and Governance adopted the 2017 NCR Director Compensation Program (the "Program") pursuant to authority granted by our Board.
-In adopting the Program, the Committee considered peer group director pay practices and other relevant data and considerations, including material provided by Frederic W. Cook & Co., Inc. the independent compensation consultant for the CHRC.
+In adopting the Program, the Committee considered peer group director pay practices and other relevant data and considerations, including material provided by FW Cook, the independent compensation consultant for the CHRC.
 The Program provides for the payment of annual retainers and annual equity grants to non-employee Board members in accordance with our Stock Plan.
 Our Stock Plan generally caps non-employee director pay at \$1 million per calendar year (including cash and grant date fair value of equity).

 Because he has disclaimed all interest in NCR director compensation payable under the Program or otherwise, Mr. Blank received no NCR director compensation in 2018.
 Mr. Martire does not receive compensation under the Program for his service as Executive Chairman of the Board.
-Mr. Nuti did not receive compensation under the Program for his service as Chairman of the Board, and he does not receive compensation under the Program for his service as Chairman Emeritus.
-On April 25, 2018, Gary J. Daichendt retired from Board service, and so became ineligible for further compensation as of that date.
+Mr. Nuti did not receive compensation under the Program for his service as Chairman of the Board, and he does not receive compensation under the Program for his service as Chairman of the Board, and he does not receive, and so became ineligible for further compensation as of that date.